If you love comfort food, you have to try traditional Ukrainian foods!

 So why not whip up a batch and try them out at your next brunch with friends.
 One bite and they’ll be begging for your recipe.

 This is a popular Christmas Eve dish you’ll find in Ukraine.
-It’s a style of wheat berry pudding that’s a little creamy and perfectly sweetened.
+This creamy, perfectly sweetened pudding is one of my favorite wheat berry recipes.

 You won’t find any refined sugar or flour in this dish.
 Rather, you’ll sweeten it with honey along with dried apricots and raisins.